 Value and Flexibility

 Smaller bottles help you explore wines without committing to 750 milliliters.
-Larger bottles often give better value per milliliter, though extremely rare large formats often carry a premium due to production costs.
+Larger bottles often provide better value per milliliter, although extremely rare large formats often carry a premium due to production costs.

 Crucial Regional Variations

 Bottle names are not universal.
 A name in one region might refer to a completely different volume in another.
-Understanding these distinctions is critical for collectors and travelers.
+Understanding these distinctions is important for collectors and travelers.

 France: Bordeaux vs. Champagne Naming